-Women’s rights convention held in Seneca Falls, New York Frederick Douglass, a newspaper editor and former slave, attends the event and gives a speech supporting universal voting rights.
-His speech helps to convince the convention to adopt a resolution calling for voting rights for women.
+Women's rights convention held in Seneca Falls, New York.
+Newspaper editor and abolitionist Frederick Douglass attends and gives a speech supporting universal voting rights, which helps convince the convention to adopt a resolution calling for women's suffrage.

 The Treaty of Guadalupe-Hidalgo ends the Mexican-American War and guarantees US citizenship to Mexicans living in the territories conquered by the US.
 However, English language requirements and violent intimidation limit access to voting rights.

 North Carolina is the last state to remove property ownership as a requirement to vote.

 14th Amendment to the US Constitution passed.
 Citizenship is defined and granted to former slaves.
 Voters, however, are explicitly defined as male.
 Although the amendment forbids states from denying any rights of citizenship, voting regulation is still left in the hands of the states.

 15th Amendment passed.
 It states that the right to vote cannot be denied by the federal or state governments based on race.
 However, soon after, some states begin to enact measures such as voting taxes and literacy tests that restrict the actual ability of African Americans to register to vote.
 Violence and other intimidation tactics are also used.

 Social reformer and women's rights activist Susan B Anthony is arrested and brought to trial in Rochester, New York for attempting to vote in a presidential election.
 At the same time, Sojourner Truth, a formerly enslaved woman and advocate for justice and equality, appears at a polling booth in Grand Rapids, Michigan, demanding a ballot.
 She is turned away.